Taylor Mountain the Bear Territory by Tiger Mountain / 泰勒山

 Roadside Views

-Once we gained more altitude, glimpses of the Olympic Mountains slowly appeared.
-Then the distinct sight of Tiger Mountain emerged across the freeway.
-But views into the Snoqualmie River Valley were scarce.
+As we gained altitude, glimpses of the Olympic Mountains slowly appeared.
+Then the distinct sight of Tiger Mountain emerged north of the highway.
+But views into the Snoqualmie River Valley were still scarce.

-Two clearings on the north side gave a partial view of the valley.
+Two clearings on the north side offered a partial view of the valley.
 Soon, the mood darkened as we slowly walked past our previous turnaround spot.
+It’s the place we encountered the junior bear.

 Tiger Mountain from Taylor Mountain